tulasidamarla/spring-microservices/README.md

 Microservices are not based on technology stack, they are based on business functionality.
 It is suitable for cross functional teams.
 Microservices are easy to comprehend,alter,test,version,deploy,manage,replace etc.

-Note: Microservices architectural if of decentralized governance.
+Note: Microservices architecture is of decentralized governance.
 Services evolve at different speeds, deployed and managed according to different needs.

 Note: Microservices has to be tolerant readers. i.e. if a new field appears in response, it should not be considered as failure.